paszu/3DSRepo/Hardmod-Downgrade.md

 1. Extract the `autofirm_Reboot_11.0.zip` file to a folder called `autofirm_Reboot_11.0`
 2. Place a copy of your NAND backup (named `nand.bin`) in the `autofirm_Reboot_11.0` folder
-4. Place both NATIVE_FIRM CIAs that correspond to your device in the `autofirm_Reboot_11.0` folder
+3. Place both NATIVE_FIRM CIAs that correspond to your device in the `autofirm_Reboot_11.0` folder
-7. Run "autofirm_ENG.bat" and select which device the NAND backup is for
+4. Run "autofirm_ENG.bat" and select which device the NAND backup is for
-8. Wait while the script runs
+5. Wait while the script runs
-8. If everything worked, then your original NAND will have been renamed to `backup_nand.bin` and you will have a modified `nand.bin` containing the 10.4.0 NATIVE_FIRM on version 11.0.0
+6. If everything worked, then your original NAND will have been renamed to `backup_nand.bin` and you will have a modified `nand.bin` containing the 10.4.0 NATIVE_FIRM on version 11.0.0
-9. Flash this `nand.bin` to your device with your hardmod
+7. Flash this `nand.bin` to your device with your hardmod

 Your version number will *not* have changed in the settings, but the exploit has worked.

+You can now continue from either [Homebrew Launcher (No Browser)](https://github.com/Plailect/Guide/wiki/Homebrew-Launcher-(No-Browser)) or [Homebrew Launcher (Browser)](https://github.com/Plailect/Guide/wiki/Homebrew-Launcher-(Browser)), depending on what the [Part 1 - Decrypt9](https://github.com/Plailect/Guide/wiki/Part-1-(Decrypt9)) chart specified for your version.